ViserinS/AI702Project/README.md

 sh Qwen2.5-VL/qwen-vl-finetune/scripts/sft_ag_3b.sh
 ```

-you should Change the model path to the full path first
+you should change the model path to the full path

 Since we set: